erayerdin/tgcli/docs/getting-started.md

 !!!
 Reason
     Bots cannot initiate conversation in Telegram.
 So you cannot send a message to somebody if they didn't send you one.
+That's why we first need to send a message to the bot we've just created.

 #### Getting User ID from Telegram